 AnybodyListening.net is a non-profit fan-run website that covers the original lineup of Queensryche, a progressive hard rock/metal band from Seattle, Wash.
 The site features a hybrid music/personal blog on this specific era of the band and related music and experiences, along with a comprehensive history, discography, and tour date archive.
 The history section features retrospective essays written by fan and collector Brian Heaton.

 These essays are based on personal research, magazine articles, and interviews with various band members and individuals associated with Queensryche over the years - from old friends to the road crew and studio professionals.
 Many of the article scans, ticket stub pictures and various other media have been sent to the author by fellow fans, who share a similar interest in preserving the history of Queensryche's early years.

 The site started initially under the banner of "Breaking the Silence" in 1996, primarily focusing on live show trading.
 That site morphed into the "The Breakdown Room" in 1998-1999, when it became more of a tribute site to the band.
 A message board followed in 2004, which was active for more than a decade.
-The site rebranded to "AnybodyListening.net" in the late-2000s, and ultimately, the content shifted to focus exclusively on Queensryche's original lineup and members.
+The site rebranded to "AnybodyListening.net" in 2006, and ultimately, the content shifted to focus exclusively on Queensryche's original lineup and members.

 If you are interested in contributing something to the site (article scans, ticket stubs, new information, etc.), please email artoflive156 @ yahoo dot com.
 We're always on the lookout for new information.